lorin/resilience-engineering/README.md

 ### Contributions

-Woods seems to have contributed an enormous number of concepts.
+Woods has contributed an enormous number of concepts.

 #### The adaptive universe